 What is your product worth to customers?
-Does it help them do something or does it satisfy a need?
+Does it help them do something, or does it satisfy a need?

-Have you done any corporate sales?
+Have you made any corporate sales?

 This business question can extend beyond corporate sales to the wholesale approach to large retailers or any group of your customers.

 What was the reception for your corporate and retail sales?

 It can be frustrating even to get your foot in the door to pitch large distributors, but it will teach you much about your business.
 Try networking where decision-makers are within your community to get past the gatekeepers to these deals.